4 Products That Will Save You Hundreds on Your Utility Bills

 Average Savings: $9.88 per year per bulb*

 If you're still using energy-wasting incandescent bulbs, the time is right to consider trying LED home lighting technology.
-This three-way bulb from Cree puts out up to 1,620 lumens of soft warm white light (2700K).
+This three-way bulb from Cree puts out up to 1,650 lumens of soft warm white light (2700K).
 The color is better than with older CFL bulbs, and the energy savings are better too.
-Just note that these 3-way bulbs have an unusual base shape that may not fit smaller fixtures.
-The regular Cree bulbs have a base that's similar to incandescent bulbs.
+And unlike older LED bulbs, these Cree bulbs have a base that's similar to incandescent bulbs.

-*Savings estimate for the Honeywell Lyric from GreenOhm (for Honeywell) based on a home located in Newton, NJ.
+*Savings estimate for the Nest based on average energy usage over two years by Nest customers.
 Estimate for the Belkin Conserve based on a TV, DVD Player, VCR, game console, subwoofer and compact stereo on but not active for 19 hours per day at $0.117 per kilowatt hour.
 Estimate for the Cree LED lightbulb based on use as a substitute for a 100W incandescent.
 Estimate for the Lutron Occupancy-sensing Light Switch based on 1,000 wasted hours per year of 100W light.